wufoo/docs/source/index.md

 --------- | ------- | -----------
 system    | false   | If set to true, includes additional metadata fields pretty    | false   | If set to true, returns the result in a "pretty print" format

+<b>Most of the properties for a Field object match the options set in your Field Settings.
+Here a few:</b>

+Title - The Field Label.

+Instructions - The Instructions for User (if any).

+ClassNames - Any values that were added to the CSS Keywords option in the Form Builder.

+ID - The API ID for that field.
+This is what you'll use for submitting new entries, or using URL Modification and Templating

 <h4 id='checkbox'>Checkbox fields will have SubFields property that is an array of all the field options</h4>